 - 1 teaspoon vanilla extract

-- butter for the griddle and for serving
+- 2 tablespoons butter (or amount needed for the griddle and for serving)

 Spiced Cider Syrup